Do You hear at times noises, like Gurgling – Whining or even – Grinding sounds.

 So there You sit ( its called a no go situation ) If at all possible like, You may have extra transmission fluid waiting to be used lurking in your trunk or in the back of your truck.

-Then that would be awesome, get the fluid poured into the small hole in the (dipstick) Now get to your most favorite repair shop to inspect your vehicle for why You are losing Automatic Transmission Fluid.
+Then that would be awesome, get the fluid poured into the small tubular hole where the (dipstick) resides.
+Now get to your most favorite repair shop to inspect your vehicle for why You are losing Automatic Transmission Fluid.

 Whining Another Noise, usually heard from inside the vehicle while sitting in the driver’s seat.
 This will certainly attract your attention to listen.
 First off You may say the noise can’t be coming from my car.
 Must be that car beside me, but then when He/She drives away in their car and, the noise is still there.